-The ONL includes all the coastal marine area within an arc extending from the tip of Farewell Spit to Separation Point/Te Matau and inward to Mean High Water Springs.
+The ONL includes all the coastal marine area within an arc extending from the tip of Farewell Spit to Separation Point/ Te Matau and inward to Mean High Water Springs.
 The Golden Bay/Mohua Coastal Marine ONL extends onto land at Port Tarakohe where it abuts the Port Tarakohe Cliffs ONF.
 It also extends onto some land associated with the estuaries, mainly to include promontories, headlands and spits that are part of the estuarine features.

 Coastal processes and their effect on land strongly influence the landscape of the shoreline.
 Farewell Spit, extending eastward more than 30 kilometres, is the best example of this.
 The tidal sand flats and salt marsh of the Bay are the primary feeding ground for wading birds.
 The Bay itself is some 12 kilometres across and contains two large aquaculture management areas for marine farming activity, 3,500 hectares of which are at most expected to be in production at any one time.
 In certain weather conditions and from certain locations the buoys can be seen from shore, as can the lighthouse and pine trees located on the tip of the Spit.
-Generally visual impact diminishes at 3 kilometres from shore.
+Generally visual impact diminishes at 3 kilometres from shore if at sea level.

-The port operation at Port Tarakohe previously served the former cement works, and now is an asset of economic importance to the future of the mussel farming industry.
-It is encompassed by the coastalmarine ONL and is flanked by the ONL of the Port Tarakohe cliffs.
+The port operation at Port Tarakohe previously served the former cement works, and now is an asset of economic importance to the mussel farming industry.
+It is encompassed by the coastal-marine ONL and is flanked by the ONL of the Port Tarakohe cliffs.
+In behind these cliffs is a working quarry that supplies locally and regionally.

 Numerous inlets and estuaries indent the coastal strip and these epitomise the character of Golden Bay.
 These are spread like a 'string of pearls' along the length of the inner coastal margin.
 Being located in a shoreline environment the inlets are subject to dynamic tidal activity, and significant transient landscape conditions, reinforced by weather and the presence of wildlife.
-Coastal settlements are interspersed around the Bay coastline, which becomes less sandy and more rocky towards the Tata Islands, Wainui Bay and the Abel Tasman National Park at the eastern end.
+Coastal settlements are interspersed around the Bay coastline, which becomes less sandy and rockier towards the Tata Islands, Wainui Bay and the Abel Tasman National Park at the eastern end.

 The more significant inlets and estuaries are described in the following section.
 They are all valued in varying degrees for their aesthetic appeal, biodiversity, shellfish collection, bathing, whitebaiting, fishing, boating and scientific appeal.
-Evidence of early Maori settlement is established and recorded.
+There is evidence of early Māori settlement.
 Modifications include jetties and wharves (at Collingwood, Milnthorpe, Waitapu), boat ramps, as well as the substantial port facilities at Port Tarakohe.
 Causeways are quite common across inlets as well as rip rap features, placed to alleviate coastal erosion.